Five Steps to Take before Getting a Prosthetic Limb

 After your surgery, it’s important to work with a physical therapist to prepare your body for the prosthetic limb.
 Your therapist will give you exercises to perform that will increase strength and flexibility in your residual limb, as well as the rest of your body.
 Your artificial limb will need to use many different muscles in order to work, and the better you prepare beforehand, the easier the adjustment will be.

-It’s also a good idea to speak with a counselor before and after your amputation.
+It’s also a good idea to speak with a peer counselor or other amputees before and after your amputation.
 Losing a limb is a life-changing experience, and many people have a difficult time adjusting to this loss.
-Your therapist can help you prepare emotionally for the challenges you will have to face during this time.
+A therapist can help you prepare emotionally for the challenges you will have to face during this time.